vladas333/Odoo_module_Doc_manager/README.md

-# Odoo_module_Doc_mananger
+# Odoo_module_Doc_manager

-Creating a new Odoo 13 module for storing information about various documents.
-Name, description and company would be stored (Many2one relation with res.company model)...
+Odoo 13 Document manager module

-Trying to find ERROR SOLUTION
+ABOUT MODULE
-Error is:
+This module is designed to store information about various documents or books.
+The name of the document, its description and the company/author are stored.
-odoo.tools.convert.ParseError: "External ID not found in the system: custom_documents.doc_manager_wizard" while parsing file:.../doc_manager/views/document_wizard.xml:
+With it, the view and shape of the data tree can be accessed through the menu.
+Also has the option of printing the list, according to date criteria.